OmkarUdawant06/ArrayVisitor-Visitor-Pattern/README.md

 Data Structure used:    `ArrayList to store objects of MyArray.`
                         `Integer array with initial capacity of 10.
 It store numbers from 00-99.`

-MyArray: Integer[] is used.
-Its time complexity for insertion is O(1).
-When size increased by 50%, time complexity changes by O(n).
-MyArrayList: ArrayList's time Complexity for insertion is O(1).

 ## Academic Honesty statement:

 "I have done this assignment completely on my own.
 I have not copied